-- Insane Troll Logic: The reason for the notoriously low quality of Unhygienix's fish is explained: He never fishes himself, he buys his wares from wholesalers who have certified it as high quality fish.
-The fact that the quality of the fish might drop when transported from Lutetia (Paris) to Armorica by oxcart over two weeks never occurs to him.
+- Insane Troll Logic: The reason for the notoriously low quality of Unhygienix's fish is explained: he never fishes himself, he buys his wares from wholesalers who have certified it as high quality fish.
+The fact that the quality of the fish might drop when transported from Lutetia (Paris) to Armorica (Britanny, several hundred kilometers West from Paris) by oxcart over two weeks never occurs to him.

 - Mistaken Nationality: Asterix and Obelix mistake the Native Americans for Cretans, then Iberians.
+Obelix mistakes them for Romans disguised as turkeys.
 The Vikings assume the two are Native Americans.

 - Throw the Dog a Bone:

-- As it is mostly set in either America or Scandinavia, this the only Asterix album from the Goscinny era in which not a single Roman is beaten up.
-Only two panels even feature any Romans, as a Roman patrol listens to the latest fight over Unhygienix' fish from just outside the village, happily remarking how nice it is when the Gauls fight each other for a change.
+- As it is mostly set in either America or Scandinavia, this is the only Asterix album from the Goscinny era in which not a single Roman is beaten up (though it happens aplenty in the animated adaptation).
+Only two panels even feature any Romans, as a Roman patrol listens to the latest fight over Unhygienix's fish from just outside the village, happily remarking how nice it is when the Gauls fight each other for a change.

 - The pirates appear, but since it's the captain's birthday, the Gauls refrain from sinking them.
 They do steal the entire birthday feast (except for a sausage), however.